ggonzalezh/CV/README.md

 Other skills and duties include:

 - Configure the work environment in the projects.
-- Create integration pieces for Oracle Siebel CRM.
+- Create integration pieces for Oracle Siebel CRM
 - Instated JavaScript integration tests as part of the deployment process for a number of projects.

 ## Career history